 The first thing to consider is the type of grill you’re going to go for.
-There are several options including gas, electric, charcoal or wood-burning and even an oval or kettle shaped grill.
+There are several options including gas, electric smokers, charcoal barbecue grill, pellet wood smoker and even Kamado ceramic grill.
 Each offers something slightly different and you’ll have to choose the type that suits your style of cooking or the amount of space you have.

 If you are doing a lot of grilling, then a Weber Spirit II E-310 grill may be best.
 It lights quickly as it’s a gas burner and has a large cooking space – perfect for parties.

 However, it is a little chunkier so does take up more space.
 This is something to consider if you’re looking for small outdoor kitchen ideas.
 Even so, it’s considered the BBQ perfectionist’s choice.

-Check out our review of the best gas grills currently on the market (no matter your budget) here
+Check out our review of the best gas grills currently on the market (no matter your budget).

 If you’re serious about your grilling, then the medium big green egg might be the grill for you.
 It’s described as the professional’s choice and has a unique look.
 While you will pay a premium for it, this grill does it all.